-The Master Plumbers’ Association of Queensland (MPAQ) is a not-for-profit organisation advancing the plumbing services industry through policy development, representation and the provision of specialist training, advice, products and services.
+Master Plumbers’ Association of Queensland (MPAQ) is a not-for-profit organisation advancing the plumbing services industry through policy development, representation, and the provision of specialist training, advice, products, and services.

-MPAQ has been around for over 100 years and continues to serve Queensland Master Plumbers each day with the assistance, advice and expertise required.
+MPAQ has been around for over 120 years and continues to serve the Queensland plumbing industry each day with the assistance, advice, and expertise required.

 If you are dissatisfied with the work conducted by a member of our organisation, give us a call.
 We have a complaints and disputes system that guarantees to assist with the mediation process before engaging with a legal representative.

-How do I know my plumber is a Master Plumber?
+How do I know if my plumber is a Master Plumber?

-- Use our Find my Master Plumber search facility to look up the plumber. *NOTE: This is an optional facility that members must opt in to use and may not be an exhaustive list of all MPAQ members
+- Use our Find a Plumber search facility to look up the plumber. *NOTE: This is an optional facility that members must opt in to use and may not be an exhaustive list of all MPAQ members

-- Look for the MPAQ logo on websites, vehicles or uniforms
+- Look for the MPAQ logo on their website, vehicles, or uniforms

-- Inquire with the plumber when you speak with them
+- Enquire with the plumber when you speak with them

 How do I find a licensed plumber?

-MPAQ have a whole page dedicated to consumer complaints and disputes which has been put together with the help of information directly from the Queensland Building and Construction Commission (QBCC).
+MPAQ has a whole page dedicated to consumer complaints and disputes, which has been put together with the help of information directly from the Queensland Building and Construction Commission (QBCC).
 The QBCC are the industry regulators for the plumbing industry.
 Click here to find out more.

 Should I accept the cheapest quote I can find?

 Not necessarily.
-We recommend that you obtain at least three estimates of work to be performed to compare prices, if there is a major difference in price it may be an indicator that one of the contractor’s providing the quotes hasn’t been made aware of the exact works to be completed.
+We recommend that you obtain at least three estimates of work to be performed to compare prices, if there is a major difference in price it may be an indicator that one of the contractors providing a quote hasn’t been made aware of the exact works to be completed.
 It may also be worth asking your plumber why they have such a difference in price, whether it be much cheaper or much more expensive.

 Unfortunately, in some cases, you get what you pay for and the cheapest option may not be the best option for you and your home/business.